Young People

 Deliberate self-harm is complex indicator, but certainly a sign of poor mental health, especially exhibited by young adults.
 Poorer mental health can be associated with adverse experiences in early life, and is more prevalent for those in poverty, vulnerable socio-economic situations and urban areas.
 The statistics need to be interpreted with caution, as they rely on self-harm being identified and addressed; low numbers may actually suggest that the condition has not been adequately approached.

-Key indicator: Hospital admissions as a result of self-harm (15-19 years)
+Key indicator: Hospital admissions as a result of self-harm (15 to 19 years)

 Pupil absence